Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 Though more noticeable in boys, both genders experience voice changes.
 Sometimes these changes are very subtle, and most parents don’t notice them.

-Fueling Your Teen's Growth With A High Protein Diet
+Fueling Your Teen's Growth With A High-Protein Diet

 Parents often miss out on the 2nd growth spurt due to a lack of awareness.
 During the 2nd growth spurt, your daughter will go through physical, emotional and hormonal changes.
 A balanced diet is crucial to match your daughter’s growing needs.
 It is crucial to take care of the protein needed to meet the growing demand for kids.